Frequently Asked Questions

 Students must maintain minimum academic standards to remain in the MHS program.
 For details of course grade, GPA and other academic requirements, refer to the current year's student handbook.

-In addition to a core of School- and program-required courses, students choose a focus area of study that best matches their educational goals.
+In addition to a core of School- and program-required courses, students choose an area if interest that best matches their educational goals.
 You can read a detailed and comprehensive description of all curricular offerings in the program by navigating to the Master of Health Science page.
 You can also view the courses of the current year's curriculum in a schedule format by referring to the current student handbook.